ADACS-Australia/HWSA-2022/_episodes/02-ScientificComputing.md

 > - Match your activity to a tool that you use, or one that you want to use.
 > - For each of the tools that you have identified note if it has a GUI or CLI (or both).
 > - What aspects of your day-to-day do you *wish* you could automate?
+>
-> In our shared document
+> In our shared document contribute one item from each of the above.
 {: .challenge}

 Simple tasks are often the most easily automated.